 Most people do not have the knowledge and experience that a real estate agent has.
 There are also many problems that can arise when you don't know how to navigate a home sale.
 This can lead to making serious mistakes in your offer, overlooking potentially life-ruining problems with the house, or not being able to push a deal through.
 While a real estate lawyer can help you avoid certain potential pitfalls, an agent will be your greatest ally if you need help.
 Their experience and knowledge alone are enough to make most people rely on a realtor.

 Sometimes, it might really make sense to buy a house without a realtor.
 If you already are well-acquainted with the house, the neighborhood, the process, and the seller, you might be able to wing it.
 You can certainly save some money if you're dealing with a For Sale By Owner property as the seller will be more willing to pass along the savings of not having to offer a commission to a buyer's agent.
 However, the vast majority of home sales should not be done without the help of a realtor by your side.

-Buying a house can be a risky endeavor.
-If you go it alone, you might make a costly mistake that you will regret later on.
+Buying a house without a realtor can be a risky endeavor.
+By going it alone, you might make a costly mistake that you will regret later on.
 A real estate agent can offer volumes of knowledge that can help guide you through the process, help out with the paperwork, and just be the go-to person to find your dream home.
-Though they might be pricey, good real estate agents are worth every penny.
+A good buyer’s agent will ensure a smooth real estate transaction.
 That's why so many people rely on them to find their dream home.